iamhitya/autogen-multiagent-legal-summarizer/README.md

 ## Requirements
 - .NET 9 SDK
-- (Optional) Azure OpenAI or OpenAI credentials
+- Azure OpenAI or OpenAI credentials

 ## Configuration
 Default backend: Azure OpenAI (model: `gpt-4o-mini`).
 You can switch to OpenAI via environment variables.
 If neither is configured, a heuristic summarizer is used.